bella-labs/OW2-Customizable-Aim-Trainer/README.md

 | ==Seita== | A recreation of the movement seen in vaxta, adapted to work with custom spawn points. |
 | ==Seita w/ long strafes== | The same as above, but every time the bots swap strafe directions there is a 20% chance that the bots strafe for longer than the difficulty setting assigned.
 The idea is to mess with your ability to predict when the bot is going to swap strafe directions.
 | ==AD Strafes== | Classic ADAD spam.
 Ignores the boundaries set by the custom strafe option.
 | ==8 Directional Strafes== | Similar to Seita's Pathing, except bots will simply input 1 one the 8 possible strafe directions.
+Allows you to set a minimum and maximum range for bots to path between.
 Ignores the boundaries set by the custom strafe option.
 | ==No Movement== | Bots don't move.
 They will still jump, crouch and use abilities if enabled.
 | ==Forward AD Strafes== | Bots AD strafe towards a player.
 I don't recommend this setting for general practice but the code for it is used for certain bot abilities so I thought I might as well leave it as an option if someone might have a specific senario they want to practice.
 Ignores the boundaries set by the custom strafe option.
 | ==Forward Movement== | Same as above, except the bots just press W key.